-CDSE Alumni Jan Nimczik and Hanno Foerster receive young talent award of the Joachim Herz Foundation
+CDSE Alumni Hanno Foerster and Jan Nimczik receive young talent award of the Joachim Herz Foundation

-The Joachim Herz Foundation awarded Jan Nimczik and Hanno Foerster are among the winners of the Joachim Herz Foundation’s German Prize for Economics 2020.
+The Joachim Herz Foundation awarded our CDSE alumni Jan Nimczik and Hanno Foerster prizes for young talents.

 For his research on labor markets, Jan Nimczik has received the second award in the category “Top papers from up-and-coming scientists,” endowed with 15,000 euros.